thecdil/ipa-mhs/docs/compound_objects.md

 ### `multiple` Examples

 - Postcard: usually a compound object containing a front and back image.
-- 3D archeological artifact: archeological objects are often imaged from standardized perspectives to provide experts information about the piece.
+- 3D archaeological artifact: archaeological objects are often imaged from standardized perspectives to provide experts information about the piece.
 - Gallery: a gallery of images from one event that are not individually described

 ## parentid